4-DS/.github/profile/README.md

 # Welcome
 We are team of engineers, who are making the engineering world convenient for the data science guys.

 We are DS advocates.
-Let us introduce SinaraML framework to you.
+Let us introduce SinaraML Framework to you.

 ## SinaraML Framework - framework for creating and operating DSML platforms
 - From the first sight of a Data Scientist with Sinara to receiving the first Docker image with a model accessible via REST, it will take 15 minutes only.